 New Zealand will always lure adventure-junkies to it's landscapes.
 Always travel with a buddy, and know the closest rescue center and emergency numbers to dial if there's an accident in the wilderness.

 Though medical care is high quality, there's a wait for procedures, and bills often must be made at time of service.
-Once again, it's a good idea to purchase travel insurance before you go.

 The Department of State encourages all US citizens traveling or residing abroad to register via the State Department's travel registration.